ahtrahdis7/track-my-time-usage/README.md

 # Track My Time Usage

+> I took inspiration for this application from one of Ankur Warikoo's strategies for measuring and increasing effective time usage.

 This app is being developed with the true purpose to measure your `time efficiency`.
 The effective time usage in a 14hr slot all through the day.
 Here, you are given an input box to grade your time usage for every hour of the day.